A new book title—then 39 radio and TV interviews in less than 9 months!

 Yet with the second title, the book literally sold itself.
 Readers were interested in learning about the four steps that could propel their leadership potential.

 Tell Your Story, Earn Your Right to Speak as an Expert

 After release of the new book, I received numerous requests for interviews and speaking engagements from across the country.
 Before Quantum Leap, I had zero interviews.
 After Quantum Leap, I had 39 interviews to include radio and local television in less than 9 months.

 One of the greatest lessons I learned from Quantum Leap was the importance of telling your story and earning the right to speak as an expert to your audience.

 When giving my pitch, I began to incorporate the successful elements of storytelling I learned from Geoffrey Berwind and others.
 Immediately I began noticing a totally different response to my opening pitch.
 For example, I began to tell my story of having grown up in very humbling conditions, and how that experience impacted my life.
 My success as a leader today was inspired by a little grandmother who raised me with the value system that said, "You can be whatever you want to be as long as you put God first and treat others as you want to be treated."

-This post is adapted from an essay Clint wrote as his entry in our "How I Made My Quantum Leap" contest, in which Quantum Leap members wrote about the difference the program made for them and their careers.
+This post is adapted from an essay Mary wrote as her entry in our "How I Made My Quantum Leap" contest, in which Quantum Leap members wrote about the difference the program made for them and their careers.